doubleedesign/doublee-theme-starter-kit-blocks/README.md

 ## Creating blocks

+### Key files quick reference
+- **inc/cms/class-block-editor.php**
+  - Registers blocks placed in the `/blocks/custom` folder
+  - Registers block categories
+  - Curates allowed blocks and block patterns
+  - Disables some features of the block editor such as code editing
+  - Disables full screen mode because IMO it's shitty UX to take over the whole screen, making the dashboard menu and admin bar disappear by default
+  - Enqueues the `block-editor.js` file and specifies its dependencies
+  - Enqueues the `admin-hacks.js` file and adds `type=module` to its script tag.
+- **js/admin/block-editor.js**
+  - Registers variations to core blocks (this can't be done in PHP)
+  - Registers styles for core blocks (this _can_ be done in PHP, but I thought it made more sense to do it where the variations are defined)
+  - Unregisters some core styles and variations
+  - Adds parent blocks to some core blocks to enforce a consistent layout workflow
+  - Sorts core blocks into custom (or different core) categories.
+- **js/admin/admin-hacks.js**
+  - Hacky interface changes that I couldn't find a way to do 'properly'.
+- **blocks/custom/<block-name>**
+  - Settings and output files for custom blocks.
+- **blocks/core/<block-name>**
+  - Files to override the front-end output of core blocks.
+- **styles-editor.css**
+  - Custom editor CSS, generated using SCSS (see [build tools](#build-tools))
+- **styles-admin.css**
+  - General CSS for the broader admin area, also generated using SCSS
+- **theme-vars.json**
+  - Theme variables for use in SCSS, JS, and `theme.json` (see [build tools](#build-tools))
+- **theme.json**
+  - WordPress standard `theme.json` file, generated using Gulp for easy sharing of settings (see [build tools](#build-tools)).

 ### File structure and approach

-Custom blocks are built using  along with custom code as needed to create and manage custom blocks, much like I did with Flexible Content in my [classic starterkit](https://github.com/doubleedesign/doublee-theme-starter-kit).
+My approach is currently geared towards minimising required build/compile steps.
+Remember when your client had a cPanel account and you could just go into the file manager to make a quick fix?
+Or when you could just FTP a file from and back up to the server?
+Pepperidge Farm remembers.

-Block output is done the PHP-based way, using [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/)'s [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) feature under the hood to handle using the same files in the editor and on the front end.
+Block rendering is largely done the PHP-based way, using [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/)'s [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) feature under the hood to handle using the same files in the editor and on the front end.
 However, output does differ slightly as I am experimenting with using [Vue](https://vuejs.org/) for output, eliminating the need for an SCSS compile step for block-level styles as well as making other Vue features available.
+So I guess that's not _so_ PHP-y, but it's "still a lot less buildy than React" according to Copilot's suggested completion of that sentence.

 While I am leaning on ACF to handle rendering, I'm leaning towards using inner blocks (particularly setting up default blocks and limiting allowed blocks) where possible for a more intuitive editing experience than having all data in ACF fields.
 (Big thanks to Michael LaRoy for his article [WordPress ACF Blocks with block.json and InnerBlocks](https://www.michaellroy.com/blog/using-advanced-custom-fields-pro-blocks-without-the-gutenberg-editor) which helped me a lot with this.)